-Bear Trapping Permit
+Bear Trapping Permit and Bag Limits

+A bear trapping permit and a trapping license are required to set a trap for a bear.
+See Trapping License Information.
+An individual must be at least 10 years of age to trap a bear.
 A person is allowed to take one bear by trapping and one bear by hunting annually.
-See the Summary of Maine Hunting Laws for more information on hunting bear.
+See the Summary of Maine Hunting Laws for more information on hunting bears.

-Bear Trapping Regulations
+Bear Trapping Laws

 - Bears caught in traps must be killed or released and not moved away from the catch site.
 A bear caught in a trap may not be used in conjunction with a hunt or to train a dog for bear hunting.

 - The same rules apply to hunting and trapping for bear with the use of bait.